Intellimenta/DataBot/docs/admin_guide/admin_panel_overview.md

 - Tie the filter to relevant cards of the dashboard.
 - In [Top-right section of dashboard > Sharing > Embed > Static Embedding > Parameters] make the filter "Editable" and publish.

-### Performance Tuning

-In this section, you have the option to choose different LLM models for different tasks.
-Although this is rarely necessary as the default values should work the best in most cases.

-If the schema that is sent to LLM is very big (you can use the `db schema command` to see the schema) and the response quality is affected, you can try enabling **Schema Pruning** in this section.

 ### Compliance
 If some of you clients require that their chats don't be stored in the database, you can provide their email domain in this tab.